JianLoong/genetic-js/README.md

 - Testing randomness with `Jest` can be found [here](https://softwareengineering.stackexchange.com/questions/147134/how-should-i-test-randomness)

 # Usage

+## Importing the library

+- The library will be bundled into a single JavaScript file and can be used.

 ## You will first need to create your own chromosome to represent the problem.